enzonjagi/alx-higher_level_programming/0x00-python-hello_world/README.md

 followed by a new line<br />6.
 Play with Strings:
-"6-concat.py" adds two strings together and prints the result using str.format()<br />7 Prints bits of a word as seen when executed: word_first_3 should contain the first 3 letters of the variable word word_last_2 should contain the last 2 letters of the variable word middle_word should contain the value of the variable word without the first and last letters<br />
+"6-concat.py" adds two strings together and prints the result using str.format()<br />7 Prints bits of a word as seen when executed:
+<br />word_first_3 should contain the first 3 letters of the variable word
+<br />word_last_2 should contain the last 2 letters of the variable word
+<br />middle_word should contain the value of the variable word without the first and
+last letters<br />